ga4gh/va-spec/schema/va-spec/base/def/VariantPrognosticStudyProposition.rst

 **Information Model**

-Some VariantPrognosticStudyProposition attributes are inherited from :ref:`gks-core:Proposition`.
+Some VariantPrognosticStudyProposition attributes are inherited from :ref:`Proposition`.

 .. list-table::
    :class: clean-wrap